Introduction to the matching service

 To get started, click on the “Login” button in the top right corner to log in with your ORCID iD.
 If you do not have an ORCID iD yet, create one by registering here.

-The selection contains specimens for which data has been made available on GBIF.org and for which potentially corresponding material citations have been found in scientific publications made available through the Plazi Treatment Bank.
+By default, the start screen of the eBioDiv Matching Service features a list of all the specimens that can be matched, ordered by their Specimen ID.
+The list contains specimens for which data has been made available on GBIF.org and for which potentially corresponding material citations have been found in scientific publications made available through the Plazi Treatment Bank.

-In the table, click on the edit button on the right-hand side of the first item in order to open the matching screen (see screenshot).
+Once you have specified your selection, click on the edit button on the right-hand side of the first item in the table (see screenshot), in order to open up the matching screen.

 Matching Specimens with Material Citations